bsstahl/CognitiveInheritance/Posts/Consider-Quality-Before-Cost.md

 As a developer, your primary objective should be to create applications that meet the customers needs with the desired performance, reliability, scalability, and maintainability characteristics.
 If we can meet a user need using a pre-packaged solution such as Cosmos DB or MongoDB, we should generally do so.
 While there are some appropriate considerations regarding cost here, the primary focus of the development team should be on quality.

 Using Cosmos DB as an example, we can leverage its global distribution, low-latency, and high-throughput capabilities to build applications that cater to a wide range of user needs.
-If Cosmos DB solves the current problem effectively, should we really be considering building without it as an alternative for the purpose of cost savings?
-Part of the answer to that question falls into #2 below, that is, whether or not we consider the use of that tool a best-practice in our organization.
+If Cosmos DB solves the current problem effectively, we probably shouldn't even consider building without it or an equivalent tool, simply for cost savings.
+An additional part of that calculus, whether or not we consider the use of that tool a best-practice in our organization, falls under item #2 below.

 ## 2. Employ Best Practices and Expert Advice